National Legislative Service

 • Eliminate sexual assault and harassment from the military.

-• Increase military base pay comparability with private sector wages.
+• Increase military base pay so that it is competitive with relevant civilian pay.

-• Ensure that military housing is safe and free of toxic substances.
+• Ensure that military housing and work spaces are safe and modern.

 • Eliminate food insecurity in the military.